Worm Gearing

 The article provides the calculation of worm deflection and reactions in supports (bearing loading).
 More detailed information is available in the theoretical section of Help.

-Root-strength of teeth (DIN 3996) [10]
+Root-strength of teeth (DIN3996, ISO14521) [10]

 This article provides the calculation of root-strength of teeth.
 More detailed information is available in the theoretical section of Help

-10.4 Thickness of rim
+10.6 Thickness of rim

 Higher life factor is conditioned by higher plastic deformations only acceptable for gearing with lower accuracy grade.
 If higher reliability is required, it is advisable to set life factor to YNL=1.0.
 If the ticking box is crossed, the value based on material used, number of load cycles and accuracy grade selected is filled in automatically.

-This article provides the tools for calculation and check of gearbox energy balance.
+This paragraph provides the tools for calculation and check of gearbox energy balance.
 Since worm gear efficiency is substantially lower than that of spur or bevel gearing, considerably more heat which has to be removed is generated in the gearing.
 Therefore, thermal safety is of great importance for correct design, which would ensure gearbox function within the permissible oil temperature range.

 Warning: Any change in gearbox temperature parameters or oil temperature results in oil parameter change, which affects the calculation of safety coefficients SW and SF.
 It is recommended to re-check the coefficients.

-11.1 Ambient air temperature
+11.2 Ambient air temperature

 Enter ambient air temperature, usually 20°C [68°F].